yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 Static array, we call it **tuple**, have a unchangeable length which has been determined in programming.
 You can use `[NUM]` to mark a field as a tuple. `NUM` is a non-zero positive number.
 Dynamic array, we call it **list**.
 Its length can be resized to fulfill items storage.
 You can use `[]` to mark a field as a list.

 What you should know is that array modifier should be placed after data type identifier, not the name of entry.
 It is different with C language.
-It is more like C#.
+It is more like C\#.

 #### Field Align

+Aka.
+Variable Align.

 We have talked about field layout before.
 Field Align is another method to align your field.
 Align syntax allow you align fields on your hand, not compiler automatic determination.
 You can add `#NUM` to the tail of any fields declarations to notice compiler add specific padding to your chosen fields. `NUM` is a non-zero positive number indicating the count of padding bytes.